vmprs/SongDownloader/README.md

 # SongDownloader
 A powershell GUI script song downloader using yt-dlp

-# Latest Updates

-Now available to download in exe-form.

 # First things first (Old Way To Download Script)

 You must have Python installed.